 Monitoring of Long-legged Buzzard’s Population in Armenia

-As a species to be monitored we have chosen Long-legged Buzzard (Buteo rufinus) because it is most common rodent-eating bird that breeds in whole Armenia.
+As a species to be monitored we have chosen Long-legged Buzzard (Buteo rufinus) because it is the most common rodent-eating bird that breeds in whole Armenia.

 Then in 2007 and later on we will investigate their feeding, reproductive success and analyze collected data on GIS Arc View.

-The project will include education of local inhabitants about importance of rodent-eating raptors for agriculture and nature ecosystems.
+The project will include education of local inhabitants about the importance of rodent-eating raptors for agriculture and nature ecosystems.

 The surveys were conducted by students, who have completed BITC courses in AcopianCenter for the Environment.

 Yerevan State University